-All data subject access requests should be immediately directed to the Trust office who should contact Judicium as DPO in order to assist with the request and what is required.
-There are limited timescales within which the School must respond to a request and any delay could result in failing to meet those timescales, which could lead to enforcement action by the Information Commissioner's Office (ICO) and/or legal action by the affected individual without delay and failure to do so may result in disciplinary action taken.
+All data subject access requests should be immediately directed to the Business Manager who should contact Judicium as DPO in order to assist with the request and what is required.
+There are limited timescales within which the Trust must respond to a request and any delay could result in failing to meet those timescales, which could lead to enforcement action by the Information Commissioner's Office (ICO) and/or legal action by the affected individual.

-Acknowledging the request
+Acknowledging the Request